-A connotation is a common feeling or association that a word has, in addition to its literal meaning (the denotation).
+A connotation is a feeling or idea that a word has, in addition to its literal or main meaning (the denotation).
 Often, a series of words can have the same basic definitions, but completely different connotations—these are the emotions or meanings implied by a word, phrase, or thing.

 II.
 Examples of Connotation

 Connotation is an additional meaning for a word or phrase; thus, the examples are endless.
 As mentioned, many words will share the same literal meaning, but may connote different feelings or ideas.
 Below are several examples:

 - Stench, smell, aroma, scent, odor

 - Strong, tough, sturdy, hard